guushoekman/educen/_tools/wiki.md

 It is possible for disaster management and planning to integrate the leadership roles of clergy and the historical experience of the church in charitable works into effective programmes of disaster relief.
 Yet again, due to the importance of the local context for religion (Oliver-Smith and Hoffman 2002) and the multifaceted and distinct roles of religious institutions (Cheema et al. 2014), a thorough understanding of the local context is crucial.

-<p class="box-start"></p>
-#### Guiding questions for identifying and analysing the role of religion
-- What religious institutions can be identified in the study area?
-- What role does religion play in regular life?
-- What is the influence of religion on the understanding and provision of meaning to disasters?
-- What has been the function of religious institutions in previous disasters?
-- What potential functions of religion can be identified in the different disaster phases?
-- What potential obstacles related to religion can be identified in the different disaster phases?
-- What is the influence of spiritual leaders on preparedness, response and recovery behavior?

-<p class="box-end"></p>

 ### Gender
 For our purpose gender is defined as “the socially defined or constructed roles, attitudes and values which communities and societies ascribe as appropriate for one sex or the other.
 Gender does not describe the biological sexual characteristics by which females and males are identified.
 “Gender roles vary according to socio-economic, political and cultural contexts, and are affected by other factors, including age, class and ethnicity.
 Gender roles are learned and negotiated, or contested.
 They are therefore changeable.
 Besides differences in roles between women and men, roles among women and men differ as well.

 Gender dynamics often translate in particular gender specific patterns of vulnerability as well as resilience.
 They also affect patterns of coping, how disaster experiences are built up, and risks perceived, how risk awareness is distributed and attitudes forged.
 In many instances the distribution of knowledge, assets, income, livelihood possibilities, decision making power, and access to services are also highly gendered.
 It now has been recognized that gender inclusiveness is vital for policies to become effective.
 As a clear example, the Sendai Framework 2015-2030 states as part of its general principles that “A gender, age, disability and cultural perspective should be integrated in all policies and practices, and women and youth leadership should be promoted”

-<p class="box-start"></p>
-#### Guiding questions to  identifying, analysing and mapping gender issues
-- What are the key community and social norms concerning the roles of men and women in government, wider public, and community?
-- Are there specific gender roles that can be identified in response and recovery of disaster?
-- How would the effects and impact of disaster differ for men and boys  on the one hand and for women and girls on the other?
-- How would the effects and impact of disaster differ among men and among women?
-- How are women, men, girls and boys included in disaster management planning and implementation processes?
-Is there a difference?
-- Are potential gender-specific patterns of vulnerability and resilience taken into account?
-- What are the implications of the above for disaster management in terms of needs, access, and assistance?

 <p class="box-end"></p>

 ## Key Topics of EDUCEN
 ### Cultural memory
 Cultural memory involves understanding how catastrophic events are absorbed into history.
 It reveals how communities adapt their cultural reservoirs over time in light of disastrous events based on accumulated shared experience and local knowledge of a group of people.
 A distinction should be made between collective memory, or social short term memory, and cultural memory, or social long term memory.
 Collective memory is based on oral tradition, shared by the group, often the family, and tends to disappear with the death of the last eye witness of the event.
 Cultural memory goes furtherback and is understood as a social long-term memory based on written and material sources.
 This form of memory needs to be underpinned with documents such as newspapers, archives, pictures, monuments,and photo albums (Pfister 2010).
 These kinds of memories are central to the constitution of culture.
 Hazards are retained in memory if they occur frequently, and the more frequently they occur, the more people are likely to foresee them and to try todevelop adequate adaptive strategies.
 "All preventive strategies are based onthe expectations generated by repeated experiences.
 Repetition therefore becomes a key concept inhistorical research on learning from disasters’’ (Mauelshagen in Pfister 2010).
 Severe disasters need to be permanently remembered in order to safeguard against the same devastating impact if they recur.
 The documentation of disasters and extreme events is therefore a crucial element in cultural memory.

-<p class="box-start"></p>
-#### Guiding questions to  be used as a starting point for analysis and data collection
-- Is there knowledge on previous disasters in the history of the area?
-What knowledge?
-- How are previous disasters documented? (e.g. in the form of written records, photos, videos, documentaries, testimonies, evaluations)
-- In what way are they memorized? (e.g. oral history, physical signs, monuments, exhibitions, documentaries)
-- Did the memory of disaster in someway inspire the invention of social practices and techniques in dealing with catastrophes?
-- How can the memory of the previous disaster(s) be used to inspire the invention of practices/to safeguard against the same devastating impact in your area?
-- Is the knowledge on previous disasters in the area integrated incurrent disaster management practices?
-If so, how?

-<p class="box-end"></p>

 ### Physical infrastructure
 Physical infrastructures involve amendments to the physical surroundings and landscape to serve a given purpose (e.g. transportation; supply of electricity; orwater supply, management, and treatment).There are three elements which form the shape of acity;